-The updated NAEP Mathematics Framework was considered in light of the three NAEP achievement levels: Basic, Proficient, and Advanced.
+The NAEP Mathematics Framework was considered in light of the three NAEP achievement levels: Basic, Proficient, and Advanced.
 Basic denotes partial mastery of prerequisite knowledge and skills that are fundamental for proficient work at each grade.
 Proficient represents solid academic performance for each grade assessed.
 Students reaching this level have demonstrated competency over challenging subject matter, including subject-matter knowledge, application of such knowledge to real-world situations, and analytical skills appropriate to the subject matter.
 Advanced represents superior performance.

 These levels are intended to provide descriptions of what students should know and be able to do in mathematics.
-Established for the 1992 mathematics scale through a broadly inclusive process and adopted by NAGB, the three levels per grade are a major means of reporting NAEP data.
-The updated mathematics framework was developed with these levels in mind to ensure congruence between the levels and the test content.
+Established for the 1992 mathematics scale through a broadly inclusive process and adopted by the Governing Board, the three levels per grade are a major means of reporting NAEP data.
+The updated mathematics framework was developed to ensure congruence between the achievement levels and the test content.
 See appendix A for the NAEP Mathematics Achievement Level Descriptions.
-Note: Since the grade 12 NAEP mathematics assessment will start a new trend line, the achievement level descriptions will change for this grade.
-New achievement level descriptions will be finalized in late 2004.

-Recommendations for the 2005 NAEP Mathematics Assessment
+Recommendations for the NAEP Mathematics Assessment

-As a result of analysis and review, the steering committee and planning committee endorsed the following recommendations for the 2005 NAEP mathematics assessment:
+As a result of analysis and review, the steering committee and planning committee endorsed the following recommendations for the NAEP mathematics assessment: